Duke of Gor: Palace of the Dukes of Gor

-In the Realejo neighborhood, adjacent to the Palace of the Counts of Gabia, and opposite the Girones' house, we find the Palace House of the Dukes of Gor, a noble mansion from the late 19th century, which currently houses several offices and classrooms of the College of the Mercedarias.
+In the Realejo neighborhood, adjacent to the Palace of the Counts of Gabia, and opposite the Girones' house, is the Palace House of the Dukes of Gor, a noble mansion from the late 19th century, which currently houses several offices and classrooms of the College of the Mercedarias.
 "The palace-houses of the Counts of Gabia and the Dukes of Gor are two typical Granada houses that respond to the type of architecture with noble reminiscences built in Granada in the 19th century...
 They are significant palatial houses of Granada architecture."
 This Palace was sold by Don Mauricio Alvarez de las Asturias Bohorques y Silva, VI Duke of Gor, to the Mercedarian congregation, who plan to expand their adjacent Educational College.
-On the main door, in the center of the carved stone arch, we see the coat of arms of the Ducal House of Gor.
-Large windows and balconies adorn its facade, with skillfully crafted wrought iron grilles.
-The mural paintings that adorn its spacious and airy rooms are still visible, especially the large hall on the upper floor and the coffered ceiling covering the space of the stately stairs.
-The iron door that gives access to the courtyard-garden is a true work of forging: in the garden, there are airs of other times under the shade of the magnolia, pine, and orange trees.
-There was a good library and an even better archive in this mansion.
+On the main door, in the center of the carved stone arch, is the coat of arms of the Ducal House of Gor.
+Large windows and balconies adorn its facade, with crafted wrought iron grilles.
+The mural paintings that adorn its rooms are still visible, including the large hall on the upper floor and the coffered ceiling covering the space of the stately stairs.
+The forged iron door leads to the garden where there are magnolia, pine, and orange trees.
+There was a library and archive in this mansion.

 The 3rd Duke of Gor, Don Nicolás Alvarez de Bohórquez y Giraldez, along with his wife, Doña Consolación Ponce de León y Balleras, commissioned the reconstruction of an old family building in 1882.
 For the project, they chose the architect Don Francisco Jiménez Arévalo.

 The building consists of two floors and follows the fashionable trends of the time.
 It features a façade of exposed brick, combining stone elements and modernist decorations, such as the mascarons found on the cornice.
 The façade also includes large bay windows with wrought iron railings.
 The entrance is an arch with the ducal shield of Don Diego de Castilla, an ancestor of the family, prominently displayed in the keystone.

 The ground floor is arranged around a large rear courtyard, adorned with magnolias, pine trees, and orange trees, accessible from the vestibule in front of the main entrance.

-Around the courtyard-garden, you could find the porter's lodge with a small room, a granary, a garage, stables, a corral, a laundry area, a living room, an office space, and a magnificent library.
+Around the courtyard-garden, you could find the porter's lodge with a small room, a granary, a garage, stables, a corral, a laundry area, a living room, an office space, and a library.

-The staircase leading to the upper floor was covered by a spectacular wooden coffered ceiling.
+The staircase leading to the upper floor was covered by a wood coffered ceiling.
 The main floor features over twenty rooms, with three patio openings and the dining room serving as its focal points.
 It was adorned with mural paintings, especially in the living room.
-Without a doubt, what made this house famous was its fantastic library.
+The s house is famous for its library.